 advertising has only negative effects and is an outrageous expenditure of our communities’ resources — it is a multi-billion dollar “industry” where actively causing harm to our society is the only “productivity”: it wants to keep us discontent amidst material abundance to drive over-consumption, and breeds political cynicism by presenting humanity as fundamentally self-concerned and materialistic.

-the protest calls for the abolition of all for-profit advertising in public space and media — this will cut the funding of the for-profit media companies that presently control our public political conversation and ‘cultural’ production.
+my protest calls for the abolition of all for-profit advertising in public space and media — this will cut the funding of the for-profit media companies that presently control our public political conversation and cultural production.

 it is a logical requirement of a democracy to have a public media-space that is run democratically — yet we’ve allowed our media system to be owned, run and funded by for-profit organisations (the richest 1%) for generations.

-(by “public media-space” i mean the combination of public space and media that makes up our public political landscape)
+(by “public media-space” i mean the combination of public space and media that makes up our public sociopolitical landscape)

 our global “democracies” are illegitimately ruled by the interests of the ultra-rich — if we are ever to seriously address this issue, and demand a system than makes real democracy possible, ending for-profit domination of our public space and media system is the place to start.

-basically, our global system is so horribly unjust, murderous and ecocidal that i cannot live co-operatively within it — i feel the need to protest fully, and in the most directed and constructive way possible.
+basically, our global system is so horribly unjust, murderous and ecocidal that i can only live in full protest, and in the most directed and constructive way possible.

 the protest i make is deliberately simple — as devoid of skill, originality, style, and aesthetic principles, as is humanly possible.